AdaptGrad: Adaptive Sampling to Reduce Noise: Introduction

 SmoothGrad \cite{smilkov2017smoothgrad} is currently the most widely applied and empirically proven simplest yet effective method for gradient smoothing.
-Although other methods like NoiseGrad \cite{bykov2022noisegrad} have also been proposed for gradient smoothing.
-SmoothGrad, because of its universality and practicality, is almost the only gradient smoothing method extensively used in model explanation.
-However, as mentioned in \cite{ancona2017towards, nie2018theoretical, bykov2022noisegrad, nauta2023anecdotal}, the principles behind SmoothGrad for noise eliminate have not been thoroughly discussed.
-Furthermore, its key parameter $\sigma$, the variance of Gaussian noise, is set empirically.
-As proven in our paper, $\sigma$ almost determines the noise elimination capability of SmoothGrad.
-Moreover, we found that even when the SmoothGrad method reaches its theoretical limit, a certain amount of noise still exists in the smoothed gradients.
-The remained noise significantly impairs the visualization capability of gradients to interpret model features.
+Although other methods, such as NoiseGrad \cite{bykov2022noisegrad}, have also been proposed for gradient smoothing, SmoothGrad remains the most widely used due to its universality and practicality.
+However, as mentioned in \cite{ancona2017towards, nie2018theoretical, bykov2022noisegrad, nauta2023anecdotal}, the underlying principles of SmoothGrad have not been thoroughly explored.
+Additionally, its key parameter $\sigma$, the variance of Gaussian noise, is typically set empirically.
+We found that this setup causes SmoothGrad to introduce additional noise during its sampling process, which consequently leads to the smoothed gradient still retaining a significant amount of noise.

-In this paper, we rethink the fundamental principles in SmoothGrad by utilizing the convolution formula, thus re-understand its critical parameters.
-This allows us to theoretically analyze the shortcomings of SmoothGrad and subsequently design an adaptive gradient smoothing method, AdaptGrad. \autoref{fig:smalldog} illustrates an example of AdaptGrad.
-We not only theoretically prove that AdaptGrad outperforms SmoothGrad, but also demonstrate that our AdaptGrad is capable of eliminating almost all the noise while the smoothed gradients revealing richer detail features.
-Similar to SmoothGrad, AdaptGrad is also simple and universal, making it applicable for enhancing gradient-based interpretability methods.
-Also, we comprehensively demonstrate the superiority of AdaptGrad through experiments with other gradient-based interpretability methods.
+In this paper, we rethink the noise sources in SmoothGrad utilizing the convolution formula.
+We discover the relationship between the out-of-range sampling behavior caused by its key hyperparameter settings and the noise introduced during the sampling process.
+This discovery enables us to theoretically analyze the shortcomings of SmoothGrad and subsequently design an adaptive gradient smoothing method, AdaptGrad. \autoref{fig:smalldog} illustrates an example of AdaptGrad.
+We not only theoretically prove that AdaptGrad outperforms SmoothGrad, but also demonstrate that our AdaptGrad is capable of eliminating almost all the noise while the smoothed gradients reveal richer detailed features.
+Similarly to SmoothGrad, AdaptGrad is also simple and universal, making it applicable for improving gradient-based interpretability methods.
+In addition, we comprehensively demonstrate the superiority of AdaptGrad through experiments with other gradient-based interpretability methods.